-We will call when we are enroute and again when we arrive.
+We will call when we are enroute.
+You should be outside and ready to leave when we arrive.
 The driver will wait for five minutes, after which the driver will cancel your call and you will have to place another ride.

 You must present a Bearcat Card upon request, failure to do so may result in your ride being refused.